Skip to main content

 The Kellogg Linux Cluster (KLC) provides researchers access to multiple high-memory nodes designed for interactive workflows, along with dedicated storage.
 Researchers using the KLC can also apply for a general access allocation to utilize other Quest resources.

-Researchers or research groups requiring more computational resources or storage than what is available through General Access allocations can purchase additional resources on Quest.
-Both storage and nodes are purchased for a five-year period.
+Researchers or research groups requiring compute or storage beyond General Access can purchase Priority Access to compute resources on Quest.

 Storage

-Researchers with any allocation type can purchase additional terabytes of Quest storage.
-Storage purchases are for a five-year period.
-Quest storage is not backed up, and files that are deleted cannot be recovered.
-Large storage purchases are subject to availability.
-Quest storage is only available to researchers requiring compute resources on Quest.
+Researchers can purchase additional Quest storage.
+Purchased Quest storage does not have backups nor snapshots, and files that are deleted cannot be recovered.
+Large storage requests are subject to availability.
+Quest storage is intended only for actively used data on Quest.
+Therefore, users must be utilizing the storage for high-performance computing purposes to purchase Quest storage.

-Priority Access, previously known as full access or “buy-in,” is available through purchase and comprises about half of Quest’s compute nodes.
-Purchasing dedicated resources on Quest has many advantages over running stand-alone systems.
-The nodes are administered by the Northwestern IT team, including system updates, patches, account management, and troubleshooting.
-The cost of supporting infrastructure for the node, such as networking, cooling, and basic storage, is covered by the University.
+Priority Access compute resources are available by purchasing nodes.
+Purchasing nodes on Quest has many advantages over running stand-alone systems.
+The nodes are administered by the professionals, including system updates, patches, account management, and troubleshooting, in a facility configured for high-performance computing.
+The cost of supporting infrastructure for the nodes, such as networking, cooling, and access to Quest storage system is covered by the University.

 Standard compute nodes, high-memory nodes, and GPU nodes are all available for purchase.
 Full node details are available in Purchasing Resources on Quest.
 Contact quest-help@northwestern.edu with any questions.